-Though the FCC Reform will impact Ben Lomand Connect/Vol First and our customers, we strive to give you the best products, services, and price.
+Though the FCC Reform will impact Ben Lomand Connect and our customers, we strive to give you the best products, services, and prices.
 If you would like more information about the reform, please visit the FCC website or contact any of our local offices/numbers listed below.

 Local office numbers

 Community-Specific Contact Numbers

 What is capital credit?

 Ben Lomand Telephone Cooperative is a non-profit membership corporation.
 This means the money received from members for services should be just enough to meet expenses.
 In practice, we operate the business to make a profit so we can be sure to have enough money to cover all expenses.
 To preserve our non-profit status, we return this profit to our members.
 Members are those customers who live in our cooperative service area, have landline phone service with us, and have paid a membership fee.

 When the books are closed and audited at the end of the year, the exact amount of profit is determined.
 This amount is then credited to the members based on the amount of business each member did with Ben Lomand that year.